 Symptoms and pain patterns that help identify the cause

 Recognizing specific symptoms and how they appear during daily activities helps you and your clinician pinpoint the underlying problem.
-Small What Causes Knee Pain as You Age changes in cartilage, ligaments, and muscle support create distinct pain patterns that guide diagnosis and treatment.
+Small changes in cartilage, ligaments, and muscle support create distinct pain patterns that guide diagnosis and treatment.
 Stay alert to when pain starts, what makes it worse, and how long it lasts.

 Pain location and activity triggers